siggiarni/memos/accessibility.md

 # Aðgengi að vefsvæðum

-Miscellaneous notes about assistive technologies and webdevelopement
+Collection of notes about assistive technologies and webdevelopement

 ## Grunnatriði